Our British Culture & Excursions Programmes

 Alongside several exciting half- and full-day trips, also included in the programmes are opportunities to learn and experience some of the key British cultural values, historic customs and traditions (such as fish & chips on Fridays, Sunday roast, afternoon tea, etc.), major celebrations, and social etiquette (such as meeting & greeting, visiting someone’s home, communicating and addressing others, dressing up on formal and casual occasions, and most importantly the culture of queuing!).

-Our excursions will start in Oxford, which offers excellent shopping and leisure facilities via its vibrant town centre with shops, cinemas, theatres, cafés, coffee houses and the newly-built Westgate Shopping Centre, and is only a short distance from Bicester Shopping Village, one of Europe’s largest designer outlets.
+Our excursions will start in Oxford, which offers excellent shopping and leisure facilities via its vibrant town centre with shops, cinemas, theatres, cafés, coffee houses and Westgate Shopping Centre, and is only a short distance from Bicester Shopping Village, one of Europe’s largest designer outlets.
 We will then visit places outside Oxford, which will be selected from a large cohort of historical cities and places for each programme.
 Some of these places are listed below:

-In & around Oxford
+In and around Oxford